Real Writing Year 3 - Unit 25

 Curriculum links: Science (rocks)

 In this two-week unit, pupils will have an opportunity to learn technical vocabulary related to fossil hunting.
-They will look at the etymology and morphology of dinosaur names, and explore using conjunctions, adverbials and prepositions to express the passage of time.
-It will culminate in them writing their own version of an extract from Mary Anning’s diary.
+They will look at the etymology and morphology of dinosaur names, and explore using conjunctions, adverbials and prepositions to express the passage of time as sentence starters in KS2.
+It will culminate in them writing their own version of an extract from Mary Anning’s diary using a variety of diary entry features.

 Key curriculum skills